 St. Edward’s University requires honors students to fulfill 24 credit hours of coursework through the Honors Program.
 Over the course of four years, we provide students with opportunities to study with talented faculty in intimate seminar settings, engage in creative and dynamic interdisciplinary experiences, and undertake rigorous research with the support of faculty mentors within their major.

 The first year in the Honors Program is characterized by a supportive and engaging learning community.
 Students are enrolled in two community-based seminars, one in the fall and one in the spring, that provide opportunities to work closely with talented faculty and learn in intimate environments where dynamic conversations flourish.
 All first-year Honors students reside in a Living-Learning Community, which extends the classroom conversation into the residence hall, while establishing lifelong friendships.
-Students also explore the significance of a community and liberal arts education and a meaningful life through two one-hour seminars (8 credit hours).
+Students also explore the meaning and significance of a community and liberal arts education in the fall of their first year though a one-hour seminar (7 credit hours).

 The four community-based seminars for the upcoming academic year include: